The DESI Y1 RR Lyrae catalog I: Empirical modeling of the cyclic variation of spectroscopic properties and a chemodynamical analysis of the outer halo: Spectroscopic analysis

 \subsubsection{Literature RVCs}

 Line-of-sight velocity templates for RRLs are available in the literature and are constructed from visual and/or near infrared spectra of single-mode RRLs, using catalogs of different sizes \citep[e.g.,][]{Sesar2012,Braga2021,Prudil2024b}.
-Here, we describe our approach to estimate the systemic velocity of the DESI RRLs accounting for their pulsating component employing the radial velocity curve models of \citet{Braga2021} (hereafter B21).
+Here, we describe our approach to estimate the systemic velocity of the DESI RRLs accounting for their pulsating component employing the radial velocity curve models of \citet{Braga2021} (hereafter B21), for which we use the epoch of maximum light as a phase zero reference.
 These templates were built using 31 RRab stars (split into period bins) and five RRc stars with well-sampled radial velocity curves.
 The velocities described above represent an ideal use-case for the models of \citet{Braga2021}, as the latter are available not only for different RRL types, but also for different sets of lines, namely Balmer and metallic lines.